 Section Question Answer 5.1 The charter school maintained a calendar in accordance with 160.041, 171.029, 171.031, and 171.033, RSMo and all attendance hours were reported.
-True 5.2 The charter school maintained complete and accurate attendance records allowing for the accurate calculation of Average Daily Attendance, which includes the reporting of calendar and attendance hours, for all students in accordance with all applicable state rules and regulations.
-Sampling of records included those students receiving instruction in the following categories: True Academic Programs Off-Campus N/A Career Exploration Program - Off Campus N/A Cooperative Occupational Education (COE) or Supervised Occupational Experience Program N/A Dual enrollment N/A Homebound instruction N/A Missouri Options N/A Prekindergarten eligible to be claimed for state aid N/A Remediation N/A Sheltered Workshop participation N/A Students participating in the school flex program N/A Traditional instruction (full and part-time students) True Virtual instruction (MOCAP or other option) N/A Work Experience for Students with Disabilities N/A 5.3 The charter school maintained complete and accurate attendance records allowing for the accurate calculation of September Membership for all students in accordance with all applicable state rules and regulations.
-5.4 The charter school maintained complete and accurate attendance and other applicable records allowing for the accurate reporting of the State FTE count for Free and Reduced Lunch for all students in accordance with all applicable state rules and regulations.
-True 5.5 As required by Section 162.401, RSMo, a bond was purchased for the charter school's treasurer in the total amount of: \$0 5.6 The charter school's deposits were secured during the year as required by Sections 110.010 and 110.020, RSMo., and the Missouri Financial Accounting Manual.
+True 5.2 The charter school maintained complete and accurate attendance records allowing for the accurate calculation and reporting by category of Average Daily Attendance, which includes the reporting of calendar and attendance hours, for all students in accordance with all applicable state rules and regulations.
+Sampling of records included those students receiving instruction in the following categories: True Academic Programs Off-Campus N/A Career Exploration Program - Off Campus N/A Cooperative Occupational Education (COE) or Supervised Occupational Experience Program N/A Dual enrollment N/A Homebound instruction N/A Missouri Options N/A Prekindergarten eligible to be claimed for state aid True Remediation N/A Sheltered Workshop participation N/A Students participating in the school flex program N/A Traditional instruction (full and part-time students) True Virtual instruction (MOCAP or other option) N/A Work Experience for Students with Disabilities N/A 5.3 The charter school maintained complete and accurate attendance records allowing for the accurate calculation of September Membership for all students in accordance with all applicable state rules and regulations.
+True 5.4 The charter school maintained complete and accurate attendance and other applicable records allowing for the accurate reporting of the State FTE count for Free and Reduced Lunch for all students in accordance with all applicable state rules and regulations.
+True 5.5 As required by Section 162.401, RSMo, a bond was purchased for the charter school's treasurer or as required by Section 160.405, RSMo, a bond was purchased for the charter schools chief financial officer or an insurance policy issued by an insurance company that proves coverage in the event of employee theft in the total amount of: \$100,000